EmptyEnergy/MDC_FDA/README.md

 Example:
 ./patchddi.sh

-7.Use DirtyJIT to replace iPhone.pem
+7. Use DirtyJIT to replace iPhone.pem
 8. Mount the DDI

 Example: